Loading your recommendations…

 As home to both Duke University and North Carolina Central University, there’s always college football action in autumn.
 Get the family decked out in face paint, don your Blue Devils and Eagles attire, and cheer on two of the best Bull City teams.

-Get your tickets to Duke University home games on September 14 and 28, October 18 and 26, and November 23 at the Brooks Field at Wallace Wade Stadium.
+Get your tickets to Duke University home games on September 6 and 20, October 18, and November 15 and 29 at the Brooks Field at Wallace Wade Stadium.

-Head to the O’Kelly-Riddick Stadium on September 7 and 21, October 12 and 26, and November 15 to watch the North Carolina Central University Eagles defend their 2022 HBCU National Championship title.
+Head to the O’Kelly-Riddick Stadium on August 30, September 13, October 25, and November 8 and 14 to watch the North Carolina Central University Eagles.

-NCCU fans and alumni won't want to miss The Ultimate Homecoming Experience, a weeklong gathering and celebration of all things Eagles.
+NCCU fans and alumni won't want to miss The Ultimate Homecoming Experience, a weeklong gathering and celebration of all things Eagles October 17-25.
 Join for class reunions and parties culminating with a parade, football game and afterparty in the center of campus.

 For a full preview of fall sports in Durham, check out this guide from the Durham Sports Commission.